-- 3.1 OMA members will not advertise alcohol products, wagering and gaming products, or adult sexual products and services within a 150 metre sightline from the boundary of a school. - 3.2 OMA members will not advertise certain occasional food and drink within a 150 metre sightline of a school. - 3.3 This policy does not apply in the primary CBD of an Australian state or territory's capital city. - 3.4 This policy does not apply to advertising on premises that sell these products where the advertising directly relates to the business of the venue.
-This is known as 'on-premise advertising'. - This policy does not apply to transit advertising (for example on buses, trains, trams and taxis). - 3.6 OMA members will review all sign locations within MOVE to ascertain whether this policy is applicable whenever new mapping data is made available to them. - 3.7 Where a complaint is received by ABAC regarding an alcohol advertisement within 150 metres of a school, the OMA will use its mapping software to assess if the advertisement is in breach. - 3.8 In the event of a breach, the OMA member will take immediate steps to facilitate the removal of the advertisement that is subject to the breach. - Clause 3.3 does not apply in relation to alcohol advertising and alcohol alternative advertising.
+- 3.1 OMA members will not advertise alcohol, alcohol alternatives, wagering and gaming products, or adult sexual products and services within a 150 metre sightline from the boundary of a school. - 3.2 OMA members will not advertise certain occasional food and beverage products within a 150 metre sightline from the boundary of a school. - 3.3 This policy does not apply in the primary CBD of an Australian state or territory's capital city. - 3.4 This policy does not apply to advertising on premises that sell these products where the advertising directly relates to the business of the venue.
+This is known as 'on-premise advertising'. - 3.5 This policy does not apply to transit advertising (for example on buses, trains, trams and taxis). - 3.6 OMA members will review all sign locations within MOVE to ascertain whether this policy is applicable whenever new mapping data is made available to them. - 3.7 Where a complaint is received by ABAC regarding an alcohol or alcohol alternative advertisement within a 150 metre sightline from the boundary of a school, the OMA will use its mapping software to assess if the advertisement is in breach. - 3.8 In the event of a breach, the OMA member will take immediate steps to facilitate the removal of the advertisement that is subject to the breach. - Clause 3.3 does not apply to alcohol and alcohol alternative advertising.